PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 Both stackful and stackless coroutines shine in applications where most of the time is spent waiting on I/O instead of performing CPU heavy computations.

+# TODO: should how to implement a mini tokio runtime

 [i/o]: https://en.wikipedia.org/wiki/Input/output

 [^distributedsystems]: https://www.distributed-systems.net/index.php/books/ds3/